roberjo/aurora-batch/README.md

 - Uses `last_value` from event or previous run
 - Best for: Large tables, frequent updates, cost optimization

+### S3 Staging (Recommended for Large Datasets)

+The system uses S3 as an external stage for Snowflake data loading:

+1. **Extract**: Data extracted from Aurora in batches
+2. **Stage**: Batches uploaded to S3 as CSV or Parquet files
+3. **Load**: Snowflake COPY INTO loads from S3
+4. **Cleanup**: Files cleaned after all batches load successfully (configurable)

+**Benefits:**
+- Faster loading for large datasets
+- More cost-effective than direct INSERT
+- Better error handling and retry capabilities
+- Handles very large datasets efficiently

+**Cleanup Strategy:**
+- Files are cleaned **after all batches load successfully** (not after each batch)
+- This ensures COPY INTO can load files in parallel
+- Lifecycle policies provide safety net for any missed files
+- Optional cleanup Lambda for orphaned files

+See [S3 Staging Documentation](docs/S3_STAGING.md) and [S3 Lifecycle Management](docs/S3_LIFECYCLE_MANAGEMENT.md) for details.

 ## Documentation

 Comprehensive documentation is available in the `docs/` directory: